dhruvik13/MVVM-C-Demo/README.md

 - [Kingfisher](https://github.com/onevcat/Kingfisher) (to downloading an image)
 - [SwiftLint](https://github.com/realm/SwiftLint) (to improve code quality)

-For TDD approach written test cases for ViewModels (couldnn't affoard much time to it), so code coverage will not be that good. :(
+For TDD approach written test cases for ViewModels, so code coverage will not be that good. :(

 Most of the screen in app, supports **Dark** and **Light** theme